Quantum dispersionless KdV hierarchy revisited: Weyl quantization of dispersionless KdV hierarchy

 We start by defining states $p^{(n)}\in V$ for $n\geq 0$:

 Denote by $g_n = \varphi^{-1}(p^{(n)})\in\mathcal{A}$, then by using relations \eqref{AS} and \eqref{AT}, it is easy to see that $g_n$ satisfies the recursion relation

 This recursion relation makes it easy to compute each $g_n$, and in particular, it follows that $g_n$ are given by Schur polynomials.
-Recall that for a partition $\ql = (\ql_1,\dots,\ql_{\ell(\ql)})$, we associate it with a differential polynomial $S_\ql\in\mathcal A$, called the Schur polynomial associated with the partition $\ql$, by
+Recall that for an integer partition $\ql = (\ql_1,\dots,\ql_{\ell(\ql)})$, we associate it with a differential polynomial $S_\ql\in\mathcal A$, called the Schur polynomial associated with the partition $\ql$, by

 where ${\bf{e}}_n\in\mathcal A$ is given by

 \begin{Lem} We have $g_n = S_{(n+1)}$ for $n\geq 0$. \end{Lem} \begin{proof} Let us denote by